christianj6/Assessing-Translatability/README.md

 - [x] section linking to docs
 - [ ] test cases
 - [ ] note that i stole the charplit code
+- [ ] lookup tables and maybe pickle files of corpora to speed up corpora processing